iranzo/blogpost/ztp.md

   LOG_LEVEL: "debug"
 ```

-**NOTE**: We don't recommend using this functionality in production environments and also it's not supported.
+**NOTE**: We don't recommend using this functionality in production environments and it's unsupported.

 #### AgentServiceConfig